ksimran-935/OOPS/README.md

   -Implements book issuance and return functionality.
   -Tracks how many times a book has been borrowed.

-* Member
+* Student
-  -Represents a library member with an ID, name, and contact details.
+  -Stores Student details like ID, name, contact details.
+  -Stores fine per day and number of late days and calculates fine.
   -Provides functions to display member details.

-* Student (Derived from Member)
-  -Extends Member with fine calculation for late book returns.
-  -Stores fine per day and number of late days.

 * Library
   -Manages collections of books and members.
-  -Handles book issuance, return, and fine calculations.
+  -Handles book issuance and return.
   -Uses file handling for data persistence.